Procedure Guide ·MRI ·2026

 2What conditions does a dog MRI diagnose?

-Brain: tumors, encephalitis, stroke, and causes of seizures.
-Spinal: intervertebral disc disease (IVDD), cord tumors, syringomyelia, and disc herniation.
-Joint: ligament tears and meniscal injuries.
-Also nasal tumors, middle ear disease, and soft tissue masses not visible on X-rays.
+Brain: tumors, encephalitis, stroke, seizure causes.
+Spinal: IVDD, cord tumors, syringomyelia, disc herniation.
+Joint: ligament tears, meniscal injuries.
+Also nasal tumors, middle ear disease, soft tissue masses.

 3How long does a dog MRI take?

-The scan itself takes 45-90 minutes depending on the area being scanned and whether contrast is used.
-Total appointment time is 3-5 hours including anesthesia induction, the scan, and recovery.
-Results are typically available the same day or within 24 hours if sent to an external radiologist.
-Your vet or specialist will discuss findings and treatment options.
+Scan takes 45-90 minutes depending on the area and contrast use.
+Total appointment: 3-5 hours including anesthesia and recovery.
+Results arrive same day or within 24 hours.

 4Is MRI better than CT scan for dogs?

-MRI is superior for soft tissue imaging — brain, spinal cord, nerves, and ligaments.
-CT scan is better for bone detail, lung, and nasal/sinus evaluation, and is faster (15-30 minutes vs 45-90).
-Your vet recommends the appropriate imaging based on the suspected condition.
+MRI excels at soft tissue: brain, spinal cord, nerves, ligaments.
+CT is better for bone, lung, nasal/sinus (15-30 min vs 45-90).
+Your vet chooses based on the condition.

 5Can MRI detect cancer in dogs?